Project description

 Design process

-Summarize your design process for the deliverable(s).
-Explain the key design challenges you encountered in creating the main deliverable(s).
+Summarize your design process for the product(s).
+Explain the key design challenges you encountered in creating the main product(s).
 What were the most important considerations your team faced in designing and constructing the final product?

 Limitations

 Assess the limitations of your work.
 What hurdles did you fail to overcome?
-If you had the opportunity to do this again, how would you improve on your deliverable(s)?
+If you had the opportunity to do this again, how would you improve on your product(s)?

 Acknowledgments